alankrantas/pxt-DHT11_DHT22/README.md

 ------------------------------
 ```

-The sensors have two types, one without PCB board and have 4 pins; another have PCB board, built-in pull up resistor and only 3 pins.
+There are two types of DHT11/DHT22s, one without PCB board and have 4 pins; another have PCB board, built-in pull up resistor and only 3 pins.

 For the 3-pin version it's easy: Vcc (+) to 3.3V or 5V (both works, although 5V might work a bit better), GND (-) to GND, Data (out) to any GPIO pins you like.